dotCMS/load-testing/locust-request-file-creator/README.md

 PATH = ...load-testing/locust-request-file-creator/beautifulsoup/collect_links.py

 The script 'collect_links.py' has been updated and is using beautifulsoup library to crawl demo.dotcms.com and to save the output to a file.
-In this case we have saved to data_dotcms.txt or data_dotcms.py (the same structure).
+In this case, we are saving to data_dotcms.txt or data_dotcms.py (the same structure).

-usage : python collect_links.py www.demo.dotcms.com file.txt
+usage : python collect_links.py <www.demo.dotcms.com> file.txt

-**Load test tool:**
+**Load Testing tool:**

 https://locust.io